CTTeddy/NetConV1/README.md

 Lua
 local NetCon = require(game:GetService("ReplicatedStorage").NetCon.Shared.NetCon)
 NetCon.Init()
-⚖️ Strict Terms of Use & Copyright Notice
+⚖️ STRICT TERMS OF USE & COPYRIGHT NOTICE
 By accessing, downloading, integrating, or utilizing NetCon v1, you explicitly agree to the following legally binding terms:

 All Rights Reserved: This software, including its architecture, source code, and design patterns, is the exclusive intellectual property of the developer.
 All rights are strictly reserved.